WWE News: Twitter War Emerges Between ESPN And WWE After Braun Strowman Appears In MLB Booth

 — Braun Strowman (@BraunStrowman) September 20, 2019

-Lighty responded again and said he was the same age as Strowman and just “2 hours down the road from ya if you’re still in Chicago.
+Lighty responded again and said he was the same age as Strowman and just “two hours down the road from ya if you’re still in Chicago.
 The green screen is all yours.”

 While Strowman can truly handle his own in and out of the ring, some WWE superstars and other wrestling personalities came to support him.
 Former World Heavyweight Champion Mark Henry was extremely upset at the whole thing, and Bully Ray was on his side.